tomatyss/PyMailAI/docs/source/examples.rst

    a.
 Go to the `Google Cloud Console <https://console.cloud.google.com/>`_
    b.
 Create a new project or select an existing one
    c.
 Enable the Gmail API
    d.
-Create OAuth2 credentials (Desktop application type)
+Create OAuth2 credentials:
+      - Click "Create Credentials" and select "OAuth client ID"
+      - Choose "Desktop application" as the application type
+      - Download the credentials JSON file
    e.
-Download the credentials
+Configure the OAuth consent screen:
+      - Add your email address as a test user
+      - Set the necessary scopes (gmail.modify, gmail.compose, gmail.send)

-2. Get a refresh token:
+2. Get a refresh token using the provided helper script:

    .. code-block:: bash